 It’s the weekend (a rather LOOOOOOOONG weekend for me, yay!) so that means it’s time for Weekend Herb Blogging, the blogging event created by Kalyn from Kalyn’s Kitchen that celebrates herbs and veggies and other yummy things.
 It’s being hosted by Haalo of Cook (almost) Anything At Least Once this weekend, so check there on Monday for the delicious round-up.

 Back to the soup.
-This is a great for those nights were you want something filling that won’t bog you down.
+This is great for those nights where you want something filling that won’t bog you down.
 It’s also great for a quick and easy lunch to take to work and heat up.

 - 4 cups turkey stock, (or stock of your choice)